ORGANIC CHEMISTRY 2

 (b) CHLORINATION

-• Under presence of U.V a very high temperature benzene react with chlorine to give 1,2,3,4,5,6-hexachlorocyclohexane.
+• Under presence of U.V and very high temperature benzene reacts with chlorine to give 1,2,3,4,5,6-hexachlorocyclohexane.

 TOLUENE (METHYL BENZENE)